-The following pages sum- assessment, which were not marise the progress we have yet covered by our #Peoplemade towards the targets PlanetProduct KPIs, the third and KPIs we have set.
-The table contains the qualitative first set of data shows the ESRS general disclosures and results related to our #Peo- topical standards with referplePlanetProduct strategy, ence to the pages where these the second set are the addi- disclosures can be found in this
+marise the progress we have made towards the targets PlanetProduct KPIs, the third and KPIs we have set.
+The table contains the qualitative first set of data shows the ESRS general disclosures and results related to our #Peo- topical standards with referplePlanetProduct strategy, the second set are the additional ESRS disclosures that report. need to be reported on, as a result of our dual materiality